 Despite being quite a run-of-the-mill location, Sliedrecht has always struck me as a great location for an unconventional (freight-only routes are a little more uncommon in Europe), watch-the-trains-go-by module with the added interest of a separate single-track line with passenger service and local freight workings…

 Sliedrecht is a town in South Holland in the west of the Netherlands, one of the most densely populated regions in the World.
 Sliedrecht station is located on the mostly single-track MerwedeLingelijn rail line, that runs between the towns of Dordrecht and Geldermalsen.
-Incidentally, the station building now appears to be used as a restaurant called the “De Heren van Slydrecht”.
+Incidentally, the original station building visible in the photograph below now appears to be used as a restaurant called the “De Heren van Slydrecht”.

 Here’s a map of the area around Sliedrecht station:

 For such a densely population region it’s an interesting mix of farmland and Netherlands suburbia.
-You’d probably want to have the farmland at the front of a module to get a clearer view of the station .
+If you were creating a module based on this area you’d probably want to have the farmland at the front to ensure a clearer view of the station .
 This also means the houses and buildings behind the tracks act as a nice back-drop (depending on your opinion of Dutch architecture) for the module.

 If you follow the tracks to the West (left) you’ll see the line eventually diverges from the Betuweroute, passes through the Baanhoek area where there’s another elevated station (Sliedrecht Baanhoek) and crosses the Beneden Merwede river on a through truss bridge with lifting section.
 About a kilometre further south, a single track spur leads off to a large industrial area/chemical plant.
 Any of these features could make interesting modules that could be connected to the Sliedrecht station/Betuweroute module/s shown in the scale diagram below.